French trade gap shrinks but manufacturing weak

 PEUGEOT SALES SLUMP

-The export weakness was illustrated by PSA Peugeot Citroen , Europe's second largest auto maker, which said first-half deliveries tumbled 13 percent as Europe's debt crisis hit demand.
+The export weakness was illustrated by PSA Peugeot Citroen (PEUP.PA), Europe's second largest auto maker, which said first-half deliveries tumbled 13 percent as Europe's debt crisis hit demand.

 Paris-based Peugeot is preparing cuts expected to include thousands of job losses and closure of its Aulnay plant near Paris.
 The Socialists are studying a return to state aid for the auto sector and have urged firms not to shut factories.